They issued a new statement in January. No one noticed.

 Research has been conducted on all of these topics, and the studies continue to find vaccines to be a safe and effective way to prevent serious disease.
 This document lists those studies and provides links to the publications to allow parents and all those who administer or recommend vaccines to read the evidence for themselves.
 These studies do not show any link between autism and MMR vaccine, thimerosal, multiple vaccines given at once, fevers or seizures.
 This is not an exhaustive list- vaccine safety studies are constantly being conducted and published and may not be reflected here.”

 Note that they do not list any of the papers that I have cited that do demonstrate links between vaccines and autism.
-They have simply cherry
+They have simply cherry picked the research.

 Note that they use the authors and papers at the center of the current scandals, published by DeStefano, Boyle, Yeargen-Allsopp, Thompson, Thorsen and Madsen.